The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 - Laser hair removal makes hair to grow back thicker and more dense than before

-Laser light destroys the hair follicles and does not cause that side effect in any way.
+Laser light destroys the hair follicles and does not cause the hair to grow back thicker or more dense.
 In fact, each treatment session is able to reduce the growth rate of body hair by up to 20%, experiencing a visible reduction in the thickness and density of the targeted body zone.

 If the hair returns in some areas, it will make it much finer and lighter, because the follicle no longer works in the same way, so those areas will be less problematic than how they were before.